firebase/extensions/docs/firestore-bigquery-export/GetStarted.md

 The extension supports the following features:

-- Mirroring subcollections (via wildcards).
+- Mirroring subcollections (using wildcards)
-- Data partitioning.
+- Data partitioning
-- Clustering.
+- Clustering
-- Custom data transformer functions.
+- Custom data transformer functions

 Additionally, tooling is provided to assist with generation of SQL schemas from a Cloud Firestore collection and backfilling data from an existing collection.